osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 ### Defining and Using Expire Outputs

-*Version >= 1.9.0*{:.version} Expire outputs can only be defined this way in version 1.9.0 and above.
-Before that only a single expire output could be configured through command line parameters.
+When osm2pgsql is working in 'append' mode, i.e. when it is updating an existing database from OSM change files, it can figure out which changes will potentially affect which Web Mercator tiles, so that you can re-render those tiles later.
 See the [Expire chapter](#expire) for some general information about expiry.

-When osm2pgsql is working in 'append' mode, i.e. when it is updating an existing database from OSM change files, it can figure out which changes will potentially affect which Web Mercator tiles, so that you can re-render those tiles later.

 The list of tile coordinates can be written to a file and/or to a database table.
 Use the `osm2pgsql.define_expire_output()` Lua function to define an